-Paleo diet (cavemen, stone age) emphasizes on eating real, unprocessed whole foods.
+Paleo diet (cavemen, stone age) emphasizes eating real, unprocessed whole foods.

 The same foods as cavemen did back in the day.

-That’s the time before processed foods and cultivation of starchy vegetables.
+That’s the time before processed foods and the cultivation of starchy vegetables.

 Paleo’s definition has it that if a food looks like it came from a factory, don’t eat it.

-All foods must be in its most original, natural form or close to it to be Paleo approved.
+All foods must be in their most original, natural form or close to it to be Paleo approved.

 Another important element of the diet is 100% gluten-free, grain-free, and dairy-free.